jessfraz/blog/content/post/containers-zones-jails-vms.md

 **Sharing X socket**

-I assume if you are on my blog you are familiar with my posts on [Running containers on your desktop](https://blog.jessfraz.com/post/docker-containers-on-the-desktop/).
+I assume if you are on my blog you are familiar with my posts on [running containers on your desktop](https://blog.jessfraz.com/post/docker-containers-on-the-desktop/).

 This kind of flexibility allows for super awesome things but of course comes at